 As a parent who desires to have healthy relationships with my family, I believe one of the most important responsibilities I have is to self reflect on my actions, sometimes daily.

 That means I am continuously asking myself if I am projecting my struggles on my kids or if my anger is seeping through as I discipline them.

-And one thing I have learned in parenting is not to expect immediate results from my kids, and not find my identity in them either.
+One important thing I’ve learned in parenting is not to expect immediate results from my kids, and not find my identity in them either.

 Let’s go deeper into what that means, and how you might be unintentionally, and unwittingly doing this as a parent.

 If you’re looking for a way to connect with your kids on a deeper level, check out this incredible dinner talk card game – OUR MOMENTS.
 Conversation starters that will resonate with your kids for emotional bonding and a great neutral way for them to open up to you.
 With questions like “If you were a superhero, who would you be?” you will find yourself laughing and connecting as a family in a unique way.
 Every time my son and I play this together, we talk for hours about deep and meaningful things.
 It’s absolutely incredible!